 Legislation to Watch

-Here are just a few key legislative bills impacting the University of Nebraska.
+Stay tuned for updates on key legislative bills impacting the University of Nebraska System.